Smolugi

 Smolugi is a village in the administrative district of Gmina Dziadkowice, within Siemiatycze County, Podlaskie Voivodeship, in north-eastern Poland.
-It lies approximately 22 km north of Siemiatycze and 58 km south of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 113 people, among whom 101 were Roman Catholic, 7 Orthodox, and 5 Mosaic.
 At the same time, 106 inhabitants declared Polish nationality, 7 Belarusian.
 There were 18 residential buildings in the village.